 The PPI Projects Database uses a number of variables to characterize a country.
 Some of these variables classify countries in terms of location, income per capita, and IDA status.
-Other variables measure supply of infrastructure services.
-See note on GNP and other terminology.
-Download the country classifications file (MS Excel, 86KB).
+Other variables measure supply of

 The PPI Projects database uses a number of World Bank Group indicators to characterize each country's economy -- the location, income per capita, IDA status and supply of infrastructure services.